natcap/invest.users-guide/source/blue_carbon.rst

  ...  ...    ...       ...              ...              ...             ...               ...                            ...
  ===  =====  ========  ===============  ===============  ==============  ================  =============================  ==============================

-* **LULC maps**: Provide all the available LULC maps during the analysis time period.
-These maps must be in raster format (ESRI grid or geoTIF).
+* **LULC Maps (Rasters)**: Provide all the available LULC maps during the analysis time period.
+These maps must be in raster format (ESRI Grid or GeoTIFF).

  +---+---+
  |int|int|